 How are we doing: Greater Christchurch Partnership is developing the strategic framework for the plan, and an overview of the current transport investment programme, and estimated investment gap, in Greater Christchurch.

-How are we doing: The regional approach to implementing the Setting of Speed Limits Rule in Canterbury is being considered by partners.
-The implementation options paper was successfully taken to the Regional Transport Committee, and we are continuing to work with Waka Kotahi and Territorial Authorities.
+How are we doing: The regional approach to implementing the Setting of Speed Limits Rule in Canterbury is being considered by partners and we are continuing to work with Waka Kotahi and Territorial Authorities.

 Recent highlights and updates